Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 * Alfresco Share JAR
 * Alfresco Share Docker image configuration
-* Docker containers (ACS, Share, Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker Compose
+* Docker containers (Content Services, Share, Alfresco Search Service, PostgreSQL) configuration and orchestration via Docker Compose
 * (Optional) AMP deployment configuration (JAR is the recommended artifact type and the default)

 The project created using the Share JAR Maven archetype includes some sample code (by default) to show you how to develop with the Alfresco Share client.
 The samples included in the project are basic and straightforward, and can help you to take the first steps into Alfresco development.